Psychotherapy FAQ

 I’ve had a negative therapy experience in the past.
 How can I find the right therapist for me?

 This is an unfortunate reality that many people have experienced.
-Bravo to you for considering giving it another shot!
+Brava to you for considering giving it another shot!

 What does out-of-network mean?
 How does billing and insurance work?